 Setting up a payroll system may look easy, but there are many essential steps involved that you need to know from the beginning.
 One wrong step and you can end up attracting heavy fines and penalties from the IRS.

 To get the burden off your shoulders, we have put together a simple guide to help you understand how to do payroll and identify an intuitive payroll software for your small business.

 Instead of running your business if you have to spend time on maintaining ledgers or balancing the books, it could really get on the nerves.

-Having a good accounting software will help you streamline daily tasks such as recording payments, tracking expenses, invoicing customers, paying vendors and reconciling transactions.
+Having good accounting software will help you streamline daily tasks such as recording payments, tracking expenses, invoicing customers, paying vendors, and reconciling transactions.
 It also provides you up-to-date reports that will help you assess your business’s financial health.